urbit/UIPs/UIPS/UIP-eyre-scopes.md

 Eyre MUST support storing SSL certificates for multiple domains.
 Eyre MUST communicate these to the runtime in its `%set-config` gift.
 The runtime's `http.c` MUST apply the appropriate certificate based on the request's hostname.

 Eyre SHOULD implement a subscription endpoint for listening to changes to the set of known domains.
-ACME agent SHOULD listen to this endpoint and attempt automatic certificate setup for added domains. xx can't (generally) do wildcard certs, so, do we want to have it do this per-desk? if not, should remove this recommendation
+ACME agent SHOULD listen to this endpoint and attempt automatic certificate setup for added domains. xx can't (generally) do wildcard certs because dns-01 only, so, do we want to have it do this per-desk? if not, should remove this recommendation

 ### Ancillary services